 If by any chance, you were one of the people that did not follow the procedure requested by Trading 212 between 22nd December and 31st December of 2020, your account will be put in “close only” mode, meaning you will not be able to open new positions, only close existing ones.
 In that case, please contact customer support through the following e-mail address: firstname.lastname@example.org.

 6. Trading 212 supported countries

 Trading 212 operates in most countries globally: Australia, United Kingdom, South Africa, Singapore, Hong Kong, India, France, Germany, Portugal, Spain, Norway, Sweden, Italy, Denmark, Luxembourg and the list goes on.
-However, as of this writing, Trading 212 is not accepting new UK clients.

 Nonetheless, due to regulation, Trading 212 cannot accept clients from the United States and Canada.

 Did we answer all your doubts through our Trading 212 Review?
 Did it help you make your decision regarding opening an account in Trading 212?
 Let us know your feedback!

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 76% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 Past performance is not an indication of future results.